 What is Multiply the Pie?

 Multiply the Pie is a program for organizations that want to become more diverse and inclusive and want to anchor inclusive diversity in the company culture.
 In four modules we bring the inclusion and diversity policy of your organization to life.
-We also develop tools to make that policy applicable in the workplace.
+We also co-create tools to make that policy applicable in the workplace.
 This increases employee engagement, makes collaboration within teams more fruitful and improves business results.

 The importance of inclusive diversity

 Research shows that you can see innovation as diversity multiplied by interaction.
 Inclusion is essential for effective interaction.
-Only when team members feel included they will share their ideas and perspectives freely.
+Only when team members feel included will they share their ideas and perspectives freely.
 If there is room for their unique perspective, they can show and use their full potential.

 Why Multiply the Pie?